LMGC90 is a free and open source software dedicated to multiple physics simulation of discrete material and structures.

 $ ml LMGC90

-The module sets up environment variables and loads some other modules, required for running LMGC90 python scripts.
-This particular command loads the default module, which is
+The module sets up environment variables and loads some other modules required for running LMGC90 Python scripts.
+This particular command loads the default module

 /apps/all/LMGC90/2017.rc1-GCC-6.3.0-2.27 folder.
 Follow the next steps to run one of them.